qilingframework/qiling/README.md

 Visit our website https://www.qiling.io for more information.

 ---
+#### Appearance
+- 2020:
+    - Blackhast, USA
+    - Blackhat, Asia
+    - Hack In The Box, Lockdown 001
+    - Hack In The Box, Lockdown 002
+    - Nullcon

+- 2019:
+    - Defcon, USA
+    - Hitcon
+    - Zeronights

+---
 #### License

 This project is released and distributed under [free software license GPLv2](https://github.com/qilingframework/qiling/blob/master/COPYING).